Airbnb Arbitrage in Australia 2026: Market Analysis and Strategies

 The table reveals several important insights for rental arbitrage operators:

 Nights to Cover Rent: This metric shows how many nights you need to book each month to cover your rental costs.
-Lower numbers (like Gold Coast at 12 nights) mean less risk, as you need fewer bookings to break even.
+Hobart (5 nights) and Central Coast (6 nights) require the fewest bookings to break even; Canberra (14 nights) and Mackay (12 nights) need the most.

 Risks and Challenges